 19. In implementing their Monetary Cooperation Programmes, RECs are at different stages of integration.
 COMESA has developed Multilateral Fiscal Surveillance Framework; adopted a Financial System Development and Stability Plan; designed an Assessment Framework for Financial System Stability.
 The COMESA Monetary Institute was also established in 2011 in Nairobi, Kenya, in order to undertake all the preparatory work for implementing all the stages of the COMESA Monetary Cooperation Programme.
-Recently the Joint Committee of Ministers of Finance and Central Bank Governors was converted into the COMESA Convergence Council, which shall be responsible for overseeing the implementation of the COMESA Multilateral Fiscal Surveillance Framework.
-The COMESA also operationalized the Regional Payment and Settlement System (REPSS) and up to June 2014, eleven countries were using it.
+COMESA also operationalised the Regional Payment and Settlement System (REPSS).
 The preparatory works for the transition to the EAC Monetary Union (EAMU) is ongoing.
 The negotiations for the EAMU Protocol are in advanced stages and have covered most parts of the draft Protocol.
 The review of the EAC macroeconomic convergence criteria is towards completion.
 According to the roadmap adopted by the ECOWAS, it's planned to launch the second monetary zone (WAMZ) by 2015 and launch the larger monetary zone by merging the CFA and the WAMZ zones by the year 2020.